Jackson5761/Jackson-Adams-Profile/index.md

 # Biography

 My name is Jackson Adams.
 I am a math major at Northern Illinois University who is planning on pursuing a PhD in pure mathematics.
+I am currently most interested in Algebraic Topology, particularly homology theory and the study of invariants under different topological transformations in general.
 I am also currently an instructor at Mathnasium, where I have worked since the beginning of 2024.